I will try to make a list of items here, but I could probably write a book on this.

 numberOfPoints; pointCount; pointsLength

-- Avoid acronyms and abbreviations.
-They make the code look unnecessarily technical.
-Use fully spelled-out words of the English language instead.
-Modern IDEs have formidable auto-completion features, so avoiding acronyms and abbreviations does not mean that you have to type more, but even if it did, typing is not one of the major problems that our profession is faced with; unreadable code is.
+Acronyms and abbreviations are cryptic for the uninitiated, and even if they are not, they make the code look unnecessarily technical.
+Modern IDEs have formidable auto-completion features, so fully spelling out every word does not necessarily mean that you will have to type more, but even if it did, typing is not one of the major problems that our profession is faced with; unreadable code is.

 If a particular acronym is understood by every programmer, then it might be okay to use it in code, but if it is only understood by domain experts, then it is not okay.
-This is because programmers often work on software on which they are not domain experts, and even if they do eventually become domain experts, in the beginning they are not, but the beginning is when everything is difficult, so that is precisely the time that you do not want to be adding any extra difficulty to them.
+This is because programmers often work on software for domains on which they are not experts, and even if they do eventually become domain experts, in the beginning they are not, but the beginning is when everything is difficult, so that is precisely the time that you do not want to be adding any extra difficulty to them.
 This means that very few acronyms are actually okay.

 Let me stress this to make sure it is understood: Domain Experts may protest that it is awkward to see a particular term fully spelled out in the code, because the term is so well known, that it appears as an acronym in the entirety of the literature in their field; let them find it awkward, and let them protest.
 Your code is not part of the literature in their field.